Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 Working hours

-Although working hours are 35 hours per week, you're likely to work longer hours, including evenings and weekends, to fit in time for lectures and lecture preparation, tutorials, your own research, marking, outreach work, open days, students' supervision and administrative tasks.
-Some lectures and seminars take place in the evening.
+Not all lecturing roles have set hours.
+Some contracts focus on outputs and deliverables.
+When present, standard contracted hours are typically around 35 hours per week.
+However, you're likely to work longer hours, including evenings and weekends, to accommodate lectures and lecture preparation, tutorials, your own research, marking, outreach work, open days, students' supervision and administrative tasks.
+Some lectures and seminars take place in the evening or over the weekend.

 Part-time contracts are available for lecturers.
-It's also possible to take a career break, but you'll need to maintain an active research profile.
+It's also possible to take a career break, although you'll need to maintain an active research profile to remain competitive.
 Some lecturers take a sabbatical (usually up to one academic year) to concentrate on their research activities in greater depth.

 There may be opportunities for flexible working.